|Focus & Scope|

 |Article Processing Charge|

 Here introduce the paper.
-The paragraphs continue from here and are only separated by headings, subheadings, images and formulae.
-The section headings are arranged by capitalize, bold and 11 pt.
-The article should NOT exceed 15 pages.
-Here follows further instructions for authors.
+The paragraphs continue from here and are only separated by headings, subheadings, images, and formulae.
+The section headings are arranged by capital, bold, and 11 pt.
+The minimum page of the article should be 5 pages.
+Here follow further instructions for authors.
 The book size will be in A4 (210 x 297 mm).
-Left margin 30mm, Right Margin 20mm, Top Margin 20mm and Bottom Margin: 20mm.
+Left margin 30mm, Right Margin 20mm, Top Margin 20mm, and Bottom Margin: 20mm.
 Please make sure that you do not exceed the indicated type area.

 Construction of references